 It was completely financed through donations, and built by KHA.
 The NPWS assisted with access and other support.

-The hut remains slightly controversial, because of a large perspex, picture window in one end wall.
+The hut was slightly controversial, because of a large perspex, picture window in one end wall.
 Most visitors, however, consider this an advancement in style, and offering a perfect view.
-Previous windows in older huts were small, due to the cost and difficulty of transporting larger panes of glass.
+Previous windows in older huts were small, due to the cost and difficulty of transporting larger panes of glass. photo: copyright Olaf Moon

-The shelter is built of vertical slabs, with a wooden floor and roof of iron.
-A stove, three windows and a toilet are also included.
+The shelter was built of vertical slabs, with a wooden floor and roof of iron.
+A stove, three windows and a toilet were also included.

-This combination reduces cost, meets aesthetic considerations, and is very durable, requiring minimal oiling of the woodwork from time to time.
+This combination reduced cost, mets aesthetic considerations, and is very durable, requiring minimal oiling of the woodwork from time to time.

 - KHA reference number is 2445.